 4.5.
 It is recommended that transactions (except insignificant ones due to their low value or concluded when carrying out routine operations in the company under usual conditions), concluded between the company and its shareholders, members of the supervisory or managing bodies or other natural or legal persons that exert or may exert influence on the company's management should be subject to approval of the collegial body.
 The decision concerning approval of such transactions should be deemed adopted only provided the majority of the independent members of the collegial body voted for such a decision.
 Yes 4.6.
 The collegial body should be independent in passing decisions that are significant for the company's operations and strategy.
-Taken separately, the collegial body should be independent of the company's management bodies .
+Taken separately, the collegial body should be independent of the company's management bodies 10 .
 Members of the collegial body should act and pass decisions without an outside influence from the persons who have elected it.
 Companies should ensure that the collegial body and its committees are provided with sufficient administrative and financial resources to discharge their duties, including the right to obtain, in particular from employees of the company, all the necessary information or to seek independent legal, accounting or any other advice on issues pertaining to the competence of the collegial body and its committees.
 When using the services of a consultant with a view to obtaining information on market standards for remuneration systems, the remuneration committee should ensure that the consultant concerned does not at the same time advice the human resources department, executive directors or collegial management organs of the company concerned.
-Yes Pursuant to the Law on Audit and Resolution No1K-18 of 21 August 2008 of the Securities Commission of the Republic of Lithuania 'On Requirements for Audit Committees', in the reporting year, an Audit Committee has been formed at the Company.
-A Nomination Committee and a Remuneration Committee were not established at the Company, their functions were performed by the Board of Directors.
+Yes On the date of election and subsequently, three members of the Board of Directors were holding positions at an entity related to the shareholder which nominated them.
+Pursuant to the Law on Audit and Resolution No1K-18 of 21 August 2008 of the Securities Commission of the Republic of Lithuania 'On Requirements for Audit Committees', in the reporting year, an Audit Committee has been formed at the Company.
+A Nomination Committee and a Remuneration Committee were not established at the Company, their functions are performed by the Board of Directors.
 The rights and duties of the Audit Committee are provided for by the Audit Committee Formation and Work Regulations as approved by the General Meeting of Shareholders.

-&lt;sup>10 In the event the collegial body elected by the general shareholders' meeting is the board, the recommendation concerning its independence from the company's management bodies applies to the extent it relates to the independence from the company's chief executive officer.
+10 In the event the collegial body elected by the general shareholders' meeting is the board, the recommendation concerning its independence from the company's management bodies applies to the extent it relates to the independence from the company's chief executive officer.